awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 **Considerations**
 + If you are using multiple layers of Application Load Balancers, you can enable sticky sessions on one layer only, because the load balancers would use the same cookie name\.
++ If you have a [forward action](load-balancer-listeners.md#forward-actions) with multiple target groups and one or more of the target groups has sticky sessions enabled, you must enable target group stickiness\.
 + WebSockets connections are inherently sticky\.
 If the client requests a connection upgrade to WebSockets, the target that returns an HTTP 101 status code to accept the connection upgrade is the target used in the WebSockets connection\.
 After the WebSockets upgrade is complete, cookie\-based stickiness is not used\.
 + Application Load Balancers use the Expires attribute in the cookie header instead of the Max\-Age header\.
 + Application Load Balancers do not support cookie values that are URL encoded\.